AK-SoloQ/blog/src/constants/markdown/DOCKER.md

 ## Docker Networks

-Docker's networking sybsystem is pluggable, using drivers, to list all docker networks run :
+Docker's networking subsystem is pluggable, using drivers, to list all docker networks:

 ```sh
 $ docker network ls
 ```

 serveral drivers exist by default , and provide core networking functionality:

 - bridge: the default network driver.
 - host: for standalone containers, remove network isolation between the cotainer and the docker host, and use the host's networking directly.
 - Overlay: Connect multiple Docker daemons together  and enable swarm services to communicate with each other.

 ## Docker Storage

-by default all files created inside a container are stored on a writable container layer (the data donsn't persist when theat container no longer exists)
+by default all files created inside a container are stored on a writable container layer (the data doesn't persist when theat container no longer exists)

-Sso that the files are persisted event after the container stops, Docker has three options:
+So that the files are persisted event after the container stops, Docker has three options:

- - Volumes: stored in /var/lib/docker/volumes
+ - Volumes: stored in /var/lib/docker/volumes.
- - Bind mounts: stored anywhere on the host system
+ - Bind mounts: stored anywhere on the host system.
- - tmpfs mounts: stored in the host system's memory only
+ - tmpfs mounts: stored in the host system's memory only.

  Volumes  are  the preferred mechanism form persisting data generated and used by docker containers.